kirilliliych/CPU/README.md

 The program is free-to-use for all kinds of developers.
 ***
 ## What does the project do
-It is a processor simulation.
+It is a program that simulates processor work.

 ***
 ## Why is the project useful
-Although many emulations of processors have already been made, realization of your own processor is an interesting and challenging task that helps to realize how complicated the machine is and allows to notice some details that could not be seen without it.
+Although many simulations of processors have already been made, realization of your own processor is an interesting and challenging task that helps to realize how complicated the machine is, discover some hidden details that might not be seen during the first view and receive some experience connected with designing the architecture.

 ***
 ## Structure